divanerd/Moon/_posts/2017-04-16-metis_thoughts.md

 the object oriented world will be both frustrating and rewarding.
 There were a few parts of our challenged/assignments that had me thinking "this would be a piece of cake in SQL."

-But don't worry, I am convinced that mastering Python will be worth it for the future.
+But don't worry, I'm convinced that mastering Python will be worth it for the future.
 Just need to put analytical functions on the back burner for now.